asuka431/fujicoin-22.0/SECURITY.md

 ## Supported Versions

-See our website for versions of Fujicoin Core that are currently supported with security updates: https://bitcoincore.org/en/lifecycle/#schedule
+See our website for versions of Baricoin Core that are currently supported with security updates: https://bitcoincore.org/en/lifecycle/#schedule

 ## Reporting a Vulnerability

-To report security issues send an email to security@fujicoincore.org (not for support).
+To report security issues send an email to security@baricoincore.org (not for support).

 The following keys may be used to communicate sensitive information to developers: